mesosphere/marathon/docs/index.md

 ## Overview

-The graphic shown below depicts how Marathon runs on top of Mesos together with the Chronos framework.
+The graphic shown below depicts how Marathon runs on top of
+<a href="https://mesos.apache.org/">Apache Mesos</a> together with
+the <a href="https://github.com/airbnb/chronos">Chronos</a> framework.
 In this case, Marathon is the first framework to be launched and it runs alongside Mesos.
 In other words, the Marathon scheduler processes were started outside of Mesos using `init`, `upstart`, or a similar tool.
 Marathon launches two instances of the Chronos scheduler as a Marathon